phanhieu2507/saa-03/docs/storage/DynamoDB.md

 - backup and restore
 - in memory caching
 - transaction capabilty
+- rapidly envolve schema

 ##  Capacity Modes
-- provisoned capacity with optional autoscaling
+- provisoned capacity with optional autoscaling, pay for provisined rcu, wcu
 - on demand capacity

 ## Use cases